Nellis Air Force Base: Las Vegas Army Airfield

 Las Vegas Army Airfield was both activated and began flying training on 20 December 1941.
-Gunnery training began in January 1942, with guntruck platforms being used in January and February..
+Gunnery training began in January 1942, with guntruck platforms being used in January and February.
 Many pieces of the destroyed aerial drone targets litter the hillside north of the gunnery range, and can be seen in town when the sun reflects off them.

 The first B-17 Flying Fortresses arrived in 1942 and allowed training of 600 gunnery students and 215 co-pilots from the field every five weeks at the height of the war.
 More than 45,000 B-17 gunners were trained; the USAAF training movie The Rear Gunner was filmed at the airfield in 1943.
 The 82d Flying Training Wing (Flexible Gunnery) was activated at the base as one of ten Army Air Forces Flying Training Command wings on 23 August 1943.
 By 1944, gunnery students utilized B-17, B-24 Liberator and B-40 Flying Fortress gunship aircraft (for example by firing at aircraft-towed targets).

 In March 1945, the base switched to B-29 gunnery training which included the manipulation trainer on the ground with camera guns.
 The subsequent population peaked with nearly 11,000 officers and enlisted personnel including more than 4,700 students.
 Flexible gunnery training ended in September 1945, and the base became a demobilization center for soldiers' separation physicals and final pay.
 A course of navigator, bombardier, and radar operator training planned for LVAAF was instead begun at Mather Army Airfield in June 1946.
 AAF Training Command closed LVAAF which went on caretaker status 28 August 1946 ("officially deactivated in January 1947").
 During the planning for a separate air force, the Las Vegas AAF was reactivated "30 Aug 47 as a subinstallation of Mather", and it transferred to the USAF after the branch was created in September.

 Las Vegas Air Force Base

 Renamed Las Vegas Air Force Base on 13 January 1948 and assigned as a subinstallation of Williams AFB on 1 April, the 3595th Pilot Training Wing (Advanced Single-Engine) was established on 22 December 1948.
-Training began at Las Vegas AFB on 1 March 1949 with 5 squadrons using P-51 Mustangs for a 6-month course (3,000 USAF pilots needed trained by 1950).
+Training began at Las Vegas AFB on 1 March 1949 with 5 squadrons using P-51 Mustangs for a 6-month course, with 3,000 USAF pilots trained by 1950.
 The 3525th Aircraft Gunnery Squadron activated on 11 February 1949, the base hosted the 1st USAF Gunnery Meet on 2 May, and ATC (air traffic control) opened its LVAFB Aircraft Gunnery School on 15 May 1949.